traditional tea brewing method

 Brewed tea in a cup beside teapot on a tray

-The Origin of the Name "Tea" in China
+The Origin of the Word "Tea" in China

 The character for "Dha" was used until the Chinese character for "tea" was established after the Middle Tang Dynasty.
 The Buddhist scriptures also applied the character "Dha" to the phonetic transcriptions of "Dha" (e.g., Gundari, Mandala, and Dove Vandala).